 Smokers have become increasingly popular for more than just preparing poultry and pork.
 Some origin-of-life researchers believed that without smokers, life’s emergence wouldn’t have been possible.

-One prominent origin-of-life model posits life’s beginnings at deep-sea hydrothermal vents, sometimes referred to as “black smokers.”
-These structures result when superheated water pushes through the Earth’s crust on the ocean floor to form a sea vent.
-The water that spews out of the vent is rich in dissolved minerals including sulfides.
-When the superheated water comes into contact with cold water surrounding the sea vent, it causes the metal sulfides to precipitate.
-These precipitates look like black smoke emanating from the sea floor.
-Over time as the sulfides deposit around the vent, a chimney-like structure forms.
+One prominent origin-of-life model posits that life began at deep-sea hydrothermal vents, sometimes referred to as “black smokers.”
+These structures result when superheated water, rich in dissolved minerals including sulfides, pushes through the Earth’s ocean floor to form a sea vent.
+When the superheated water comes into contact with the cold water surrounding the vent, the metal sulfides precipitate and give the appearance of black smoke emanating from the sea floor.
+Over time a chimney-like structure forms.

-Using both thermometers, the researchers concluded that the last universal common ancestor must have lived at moderate temperatures.
+The researchers concluded that the last universal common ancestor must have lived at moderate temperatures.
 That is, it wasn’t thermophilic.
-This means that from an evolutionary vantage point, life’s origin probably didn’t take place at hydrothermal vents.
-(For more information on other problems associated with alternative origin-of-life explanations see Origins of Life.)
+This finding means, from an evolutionary vantage point, life’s origin most likely did not take place at hydrothermal vents, thus, negating one more naturalistic scenario.